Information for suppliers

 - You can then advise your service provider that the works can be undertaken.

-- Following the installation of solar water heating or a woodfire, there will be an inspection from us as part of the building consent process.
+- We will inspect the installation of work as part of the building consent process.

-- When your installation is completed the service provider invoices EECA (where an EECA grant is available) and us.
-We will both pay our agreed contributions to the service provider.
-You will be responsible for the payment of any outstanding amount to the service provider.
+- When your installation is completed, the service provider invoices EECA (where an EECA grant is available) and us.
+We will pay our agreed contributions to the service provider.
+You must pay the balance.